Lift up your hands in the sanctuary. Praise the Lord! Psalm 134:2

 The Third Seal: Famine

 5 When he opened the third seal, I heard the third living creature saying, “Come and see!”
-And a black horse, and the one who sat on it had a balance in his hand.
-6 I heard a voice in the midst of the four living creatures saying, “A choenix of wheat for a denarius, and three choenix of barley for a denarius!
-Don’t damage the oil and the wine!”
+And a black horse and the one who sat on it had a balance in his hand.
+6 I heard a voice in the midst of the four living creatures saying, “A quart of wheat for a denarius, and three quarts of barley for a denarius!
+Do not damage the oil and the wine!”